 Apart from the fighting going on in the Casamance region of Senegal, between the government and the MFDC or Mouvement des forces démocratiques de la Casamance, which is why it would be wise to avoid this area, there is serious reason to be extremely vigilant on the streets of Senegal, as petty theft and violent crime are a severe issue in this country.

-- Weather - Senegal has tropical climate, characterized by hot and humid weather.
+Senegal has a tropical climate, characterized by hot and humid weather.
 It has a rainy season that lasts from May to November, during which you can expect strong southeast winds and a dry season that lasts from December to April, and is dominated by hot, dry, harmattan wind.

-- Travel Insurance - Just like anywhere else, we recommend getting travel insurance when traveling to Senegal, since it covers not only the costs medical problems, but also theft and loss of valuables.
+Just like anywhere else, we recommend getting travel insurance when traveling to Senegal, since it covers not only the costs medical problems but also theft and loss of valuables.